mysoultan/reference-architectures/aks/secure-baseline/README.md

 1. [OpenSSL](https://github.com/openssl/openssl#download) to generate self-signed certs used in this implementation.

-### Acquire the Contoso Bicycle CA certificates
+### Acquire the CA certificates

 1. Generate a CA self-signed TLS cert

    > Contoso Bicycle needs to buy CA certificates, their preference is to use two different TLS certificates.
 The first one is going to be a user-facing EV cert to serve in front of the Azure Application Gateway and another one a standard cert at the Ingress Controller level which will not be user facing.

-   > :warning: WARNING
-   > Do not use the certificates created by these scripts.
+   > :warning: Do not use the certificates created by these scripts for actual deployments.
 The self-signed certificates are provided for ease of illustration purposes only.
-For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates.
+For your cluster, use your organization's requirements for procurement and lifetime management of TLS certificates, even for development purposes.

    Cluster Ingress Controller Wildcard Certificate: `*.aks-ingress.contoso.com`